-Neither has the tired media reportage, with "glamour and back-stabbing" the favourite clichés being trotted out by hacks who probably never watched the show (I did.
-Although it was before my time, the commercial-free blessing of the DVD box-set has allowed me to catch up on all 14 seasons).
+Neither has the tired media reportage, with "glamour and back-stabbing" the favourite clichés being trotted out by hacks who probably never watched the show (Although it was before my time, I did.
+The commercial-free blessing of the DVD box-set has allowed me to catch up on all 14 seasons).

-What those tired hacks don't mention are all those young, male cast members who died from AIDS: beautiful Dack Rambo, who played Jack Ewing, and whose twin brother Dirk Rambo died young in a car accident, or Tom Fuccello, who played Senator Dave Culver, and, perhaps most tragically of all, Timothy Patrick Murphy, who died aged just 29.
+What those tired hacks don't mention are the many young, male cast members who died from AIDS: beautiful Dack Rambo, who played Jack Ewing (whose twin brother Dirk Rambo also died young in a car accident; real life tragedy worthy of the show itself), or Tom Fuccello, who played Senator Dave Culver, and, perhaps most tragically of all, Timothy Patrick Murphy, who died aged just 29.

 Robert La Tourneaux

 Recently, I watched The Boys In The Band.
 I'm ashamed to say it was only my second time, having stumbled on this brilliant cornerstone of gay cinema through Crayton Robey's excellent (and award-winning) documentary Making The Boys (which I caught at the London Lesbian & Gay Film Festival last year).
 On this viewing I watched it with my BFF, Oura, and he loved it.
 Oura was born in 1986, the same year Boys cast member Robert La Tourneaux died of AIDS.